-13. The Governor shall cause the Final Report of an investigation into an accident or incident to be made public-
+13. The Governor must cause the Final Report of an investigation into an accident or incident to be made public-

-- (a) in the shortest time possible; - (b) where possible, within 12 months of the date of the accident or incident; and - (c) in such a manner as the Governor thinks fit.
+(a) in the shortest time possible;

+- (b) if possible, within 12 months of the date of the accident or incident; and - (c) in a manner the Governor thinks fit.